Bridget Forrester: Casting

-The role was originated by various child actresses.
-Agnes Bruckner portrayed Bridget as a rebellious teenager from early 1997 to 2000.
-This was Brucker's first job as an actress, which she described as an "incredible experience" which taught her about the industry.
+The role was originated by various child actresses including Landry Allbright.
+Agnes Bruckner portrayed Bridget as a rebellious teenager from early 1997 to January 4, 1999.
+This was Bruckner's first job as an actress, which she described as an "incredible experience" which taught her about the industry.
 In 2013, she said: "I was only 11 years old, and being on a soap opera, especially at such a young age for me, was basically a very important acting class, just because there were so many elements of working with different directors, memorizing your lines, working with different actors, really learning how to act on a set."
 Jennifer Finnigan portrayed the role from 2000 to 2004 when she was replaced by Emily Harrison who left the show after only a couple of months.
+Finnegan's departure as Bridget had been reported in October 2003.
 Actress Kirsten Storms previously auditioned for the role in 1999.

 In December 2004, two time Daytime Emmy nominee Ashley Jones (Megan Dennison, The Young and the Restless) took over the role of Bridget Forrester.
 In 2008, she spoke of her first day on set, revealing "I was so intimidated because I was working with Katherine Kelly Lang, and I had all these crying scenes", and also remembering that she felt on edge having replaced Finnigan.
 By June 2009, Jones had appeared in over 600 episodes of the series.
 Initially, she had only planned to remain in the role for only two years, but said: "I didn't see any reason to leave, and I didn't want anyone else to play Bridget."